 An American son and his immigrant father search for belonging - in post-Trump America, and in their relationship with each other

-A NEW YORK TIMES AND WASHINGTON POST BOOK OF THE YEAR
+A NEW YORK TIMES, WASHINGTON POST AND ECONOMIST BOOK OF THE YEAR

 'A beautiful novel about an American son and his immigrant father that has echoes of THE GREAT GATSBY' New York Times